 You heard right: We have forests, too!

-The topography in Texas is among the most varied of any state, and as we say, it ain’t bragging if it’s true.
-It’s not all wide-open spaces and vast prairies (although we’ve got that, too!).
-Travel east and you’ll uncover a public lands oasis where national forests are lush with thick wooded trees, prairies, marshes and winding rivers—not to mention incredible wildlife and birding.
-The four national forests of Texas—the Angelina, Davy Crockett, Sabine and Sam Houston—comprise hundreds of thousands of acres and invite adventurers of all types to explore, hike, fish, hunt, go birding and enjoy peaceful and magnificent views.
+Texas isn't just open spaces and vast prairies.
+Travel east and you’ll uncover an oasis of forests.
+Lush with thick woodlands, prairies, marshes and rivers, it’s perfect place to spot local wildlife.
+The four national forests of Texas—the Angelina, Davy Crockett, Sabine and Sam Houston—make up thousands of acres and invite outdoor adventurers to explore, hike, fish, hunt, and enjoy magnificent views.

 Sabine National Forest